-C783 - Project Management - Project Management is a thorough exploration of the inputs, tools, techniques, and outputs across the five process groups and 10 knowledge areas identified in the Project Management Body of Knowledge (PMBOK) Guide.
+C783 - Project Management - Project Management is a thorough exploration of the inputs, tools, techniques, and outputs across the Project Management Body of Knowledge (PMBOK).
 The essential concepts and practical scenarios included enable students to build the competencies of an effective project manager.

 C784 - Applied Healthcare Statistics - Applied Healthcare Probability and Statistics is designed to help develop competence in the fundamental concepts of basic mathematics, introductory algebra, and statistics and probability.
 These concepts include basic arithmetic with fractions and signed numbers; introductory algebra and graphing; descriptive statistics; regression and correlation; and probability.
 Statistical data and probability are now commonplace in the healthcare field.
 This course will help candidates make informed decisions about which studies and results are valid, which are not, and how those results affect your decisions.
 This course will give candidates background in what constitutes sound research design and how to appropriately model phenomena using statistical data.
 Additionally, this course guides candidates in calculating simple probabilities based on events which occur in the healthcare profession.
 This course will prepare candidates for studies at WGU, as well as in the healthcare profession.
+C790 - Foundations in Nursing Informatics - This course addresses the integration of technology to improve and support nursing practice.
+It provides nurses with a foundational understanding of nursing informatics theory, practice, and applications.
+Topics include the role of nursing in informatics; use of computer technology for clinical documentation, communication, and workflows; problem identification; project implementation; and best practices.